plouisn123/Honey-Pot-Token-on-BSC/README.md

-With this solidity code you can create a Token on the binance smart chain.
+With this solidity code you can create a Token on the Binance Smart Chain.

 This token is currently a HONEYPOT.